ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 The increasing prevalence of cloud computing and micro service architectures has led to the rise of complex software functions being built and deployed as systems composed of workloads, where a workload is defined as a running instance of software executing for a specific purpose.

 Workloads need to be provisioned with an identity when they are started.
 Often, additional information needs to be provided, such as trust anchors and security context details.
-In the call chain some of this context information may be removed or generalized depending on application needs.
+Workload identity credential is used to authenticate communications between workloads.
+Workloads make use of identity information and additional context information to perform authentication and authorization.

 This architecture considers two ways to express identity information: X.509 certificates often used in the TLS layer and JSON Web Tokens (JWTs) used at the application layer.
 Collectively, these are referred to as WIMSE tokens.
 The applicability of given token format depends on application and security context and will be explored in later sections.

-Once the workload is started and has obtained identity information, it can offer its services.
-Once a service is invoked on a workload it may require interaction with other workloads.
+Once the workload is started and has obtained identity information, it can start performing its functions.
+Once the workload is invoked it may require interaction with other workloads.
 An example of such interaction is shown in {{?I-D.ietf-oauth-transaction-tokens}} where an externally-facing endpoint is invoked using conventional authorization mechanism, such as an OAuth 2.0 access token.
 The interaction with other workload may require the security context associated with the authorization to be passed along the call chain.

 In the rest of the document we describe terminology and use cases, discuss details of the architecture, and discuss threats.